tonesto7/homebridge-hubitat-tonesto7/README.md

 Most installations won't need this, but if for any reason it can't identify your ip address correctly, use this setting to force the IP presented to SmartThings for the hub to send to.

  * `direct_port`  _Optional_ | _Default: `8000`_
-This is the port that the `homebridge-smartthings` plugin will listen on for traffic from your hub.
+This is the port that the `homebridge-hubitat-tonesto7` plugin will listen on for traffic from your hub.
 Make sure your firewall allows incoming traffic on this port from your SmartThings hub IP address to your HomeBridge instance.

  * `temperature_unit`  _Optional_ | _Default: `F`_
 This will allow you to define the temp unit to use.
 This can also be set in the SmartApp